davidcockbill/habit_calendar/README.md

 The buttons and led matrix are instantiated and setup here.

-The loop() function is reads the button states on each iteration and then goes through a very rudimentary state machine using the button signals for control.
+The loop() function reads the button states on each iteration and then goes through a very rudimentary state machine using the button signals for control.

 ## Backlog

 - Break EEPROM storage out from led matrix code
-- Get and set of whole matrix from led matrix
+- Get and set of matrix snapshot from led matrix
 - Store of led matrix into storage class (decide how often or on which signal)
 - Implement selection button state
 - Build proper hardware